Table of Contents

 How to Know If Your Credit Card Is Contactless

-Major credit card providers like MasterCard and Visa offer contactless cards.
-You can determine if your credit card is contactless-capable by looking for a contactless card symbol on the back of your card.
+Most major credit card providers now offer contactless cards.
+You can determine if your credit card is contactless by looking for a contactless card symbol on the front or back of your card.
 This symbol looks like a wifi symbol flipped on its side, with four curved lines that increase in length from left to right.

 How Contactless Credit Cards Work

-Like other credit cards, contactless credit cards have small chips embedded in them.
-But instead of requiring you to insert the card, this chip emits electromagnetic waves that transfer your payment information when you place the card close to a payment terminal that accepts contactless payments.
+Like many other credit cards, contactless credit cards have small chips embedded in them.
+But instead of requiring you to insert the card, this chip transmits a unique, encrypted, one-time code to the terminal, authorizing the transaction faster than traditional dipping or swiping.

-You don’t actually even need to tap your contactless credit card to pay — all you have to do is place your card within a few inches of the payment terminal.
+You don’t actually even need to tap your contactless credit card to pay — all you have to do is place your card within an inch or so of the contactless symbol.
 This will initiate payment.

 You might then have to wait a few seconds while the transaction processes.
-The terminal may give a signal when the transaction is complete, such as by beeping or flashing a green light.
+Once the transaction is approved, the terminal will provide a confirmation signal, such as a beep, check mark, or green light.

 Technology That Enables Contactless Credit Card Payments